stefanus-ai-tech/stefanus-ai-tech/README.md

-# Hi there! 👋 I'm [Your Name]
+# Welcome to my profile.
+I'm Stefanus Adri

-## 🤖 AI Engineer | 🌐 Aspiring Web Developer
+## 🤖 Aspiring AI Engineer | 🌐 Aspiring Web Developer

-I'm a Python AI engineer with a passion for machine learning and a growing interest in web development.
+I'm an aspiring Python AI engineer with a passion for machine learning and a growing interest in web development.
 My goal is to bridge the gap between AI and web technologies to create intelligent, user-friendly applications.

 ### 🔧 Technologies & Tools